Frankie Biggz

-Francisco Andres Lucio (born January 26, 1973), better known by his stage name Frankie Biggz, is an American record producer, musician, singer, songwriter, and DJ.
+Francisco Andres Lucio (born January 26, 1973), better known by his stage name Frankie Biggz, is an American Latin Grammy-winning record producer, musician, singer, songwriter, and DJ.
+He is widely recognized for his cross-genre production work spanning Latin, R&B, hip-hop, and electronic dance music (EDM).
+In the 2020s, he achieved further international prominence in the K-pop industry, notably serving as a record producer for Big Ocean, the world's first hard-of-hearing K-pop idol group.

 Frankie Biggz's first credit production work was in 1990 on Miguel Tomas (Warner Bros., 1992) for his Latin-R&B singer and brother Miguel Tomas.
 After further productions and remixes on various 1990s R&B and Latino albums, Frankie Biggz became one of the most influential record producers for both Independent & Major artists.

 Before working by himself, he released several Independent albums and remixes with fellow production partners Miguel Tomas (Brother) & Robert Hilliard under the Groovy Soup production group and label, in which the partners would later earn their first Gold Record (RIAA) under the Sony Music Latin Label for the Artist YURI for her record "Nueva Era".